-I have known Janice Blake for the 2 years.
-The 2 years she rode at Garden State Park (where i worked) and also Philadelphia Park.
-When Jim and I were putting together this web site it was only natural for us to include Janice.
-She is a nice and aaggressive jockey.
-I should know she used to whip me with her whip numerous times while I worked the jock's room.
+I have known Janice Blake for the last 2 years.
+The 2 years she rode at Garden State Park (where I worked) and also Philadelphia Park.
+When Jim and I were putting together this website it was only natural for us to include Janice.
+She is a nice and aggressive jockey.
+I should know, she used to whip me with her whip numerous times while I worked the jock's room.
 I still have the marks to prove it on my hand.

 CF: Where were you born?
 Do you have any brothers or sisters?